gourmetjs/gourmet-ssr/docs/tutorial-5.md

 ### `TabbedPanes`

-This component implements the tabbed panes using Bootstrap's [card with nav](https://getbootstrap.com/docs/4.0/components/card/#navigation). `MainPage` uses this to implement the tabbed UI.
+This component implements the tabbed panes using Bootstrap's [card with nav](https://getbootstrap.com/docs/4.0/components/card/#navigation). `MainPage` uses this to provide the tabbed UI.

 ### `ErrorBanner`